dplochcoder/hkspoilerviewer/README.md

 ## Exclusions

 Several types of checks are excluded from search results by default; you can un-exclude them by checking them in the Exclusions section near the bottom.
+Likewise, you can exclude the standard categories, like 'In-Logic', in order to exclusively search Out-of-logic checks.

 ### Vanilla (#)